mdebarros/documentation/deployment-guide/mojaloop-local-setup-linux.md

 # Mojaloop Setup for Ubuntu
 The document is intended for an audience with a stable technical knowledge and would like to setup an environment for development, testing and contributing to the Mojaloop project.

-Before proceeding, please insure you have reviewed [mojaloop-deployment](mojaloop-local-deployment.md).

 ## Setup Introduction
 This document will provide guidelines to a technical capable resources to setup, deploy and configure the Mojaloop applications on a local environment, utilizing Docker, Kubernetes and HELM charts.